nodeontrain/nodeontrain.xyz/tuts/microposts_resource.md

 == 20151229221845_create_microposts: migrated (0.256s)
 {% endhighlight %}

-The [trainjs](https://nodeontrain.xyz) routes, with a new rule for Microposts resources.
+Now we are in a position to create microposts in the same way we created users in ["The Users resource" Section](https://nodeontrain.xyz/tuts/users_resource/).
+As you might guess, the scaffold generator has updated the [trainjs](https://nodeontrain.xyz) routes file with a rule for Microposts resource

 {% highlight javascript %}
 module.exports = [